datahub-project/datahub/docs/lineage/dagster.md

 For a complete example job, refer to the [iris.py file](https://github.com/datahub-project/datahub/blob/master/metadata-ingestion-modules/dagster-plugin/examples/iris.py) in the DataHub repository.

-### Enhanced SnowflakePandasIOManager
+### Extracting Lineage using SnowflakePandasIOManager

-The plugin offers an enhanced version of SnowflakePandasIOManager called `DataHubSnowflakePandasIOManager`.
+The plugin offers an extended version of base SnowflakePandasIOManager provided by Dagster called `DataHubSnowflakePandasIOManager`.
 This version automatically captures Snowflake assets created by the IO manager and adds DataHub URN and links to the assets in Dagster.

 To use it, simply replace `SnowflakePandasIOManager` with `DataHubSnowflakePandasIOManager`.
 The enhanced version accepts two additional parameters: